Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Summarization/2018-03-09-Centroid-based_Text_Summarization_through_Compositionality_of_Word_Embeddings.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper,[Centroid-based Text Summarization through Compositionality of Word Embeddings.
-Rossiello et al. MultiLing-WS 2017](http://www.aclweb.org/anthology/W17-1003), is about text summarization based on cetroid, and then they experiment multi-documents and a multi-lingual sigle document.
+This paper,[Centroid-based Text Summarization through Compositionality of Word Embeddings (Rossiello et al., MultiLing-WS 2017)](http://www.aclweb.org/anthology/W17-1003), is about text summarization based on cetroid, and then they experiment multi-documents and a multi-lingual sigle document.

 This paper's idea is using word embedding which is better on what words is similar on syntantic and semantic relationship rather than BOW(bag-of-words).